gorenje/millieons.org/about.md

 Thoughts and dissonance by [Gregorius Rippenstein](https://gregorius.rippenstein.art).

-*The "now" is a checkup: are we who we want to be in the future?*
+*The "now" is a checkup: are we, who we want to be - in the future?*

 *Besides sleepless nights and wet nappies, what has the future generation ever done for me?*

+*Remember, there is always an alternative: peace.*